jayalcock/Garmin-Connect-Data-Downloader/README.md

 - The main data file is `exports/garmin_stats.csv`
 - Each row represents data for a specific date
-- The file is automatically backed up to iCloud (if available)
+- The file is automatically backed up to Nextcloud
-- Daily backups are created in iCloud as `garmin_stats_backup_YYYY-MM-DD.csv`
+- Daily backups are created in Nextcloud as `garmin_stats_backup_YYYY-MM-DD.csv`

 ### Legacy Data Migration